datastax/labs/dsgraph/20190724/README.md

 DataStax Graph, a subset of documentation is available that describes the new concepts included in DataStax Graph.

-Please review the ./graph-docs/README.html file for an overview of the features, behaviors, and functionality of the experimental and new graph engine.
+Please review the [graph-docs](./graph-docs/) directory for an overview of the features, behaviors, and functionality of the experimental and new graph engine.

 ### Changes In This Release

-#### Docker
-With this release, we are also providing Docker images for both DSE Graph and Studio.
-These images are located on [Docker Hub](https://hub.docker.com/u/datastaxlabs).
-To get started with the labs docker images and the example compose file see the [Using Labs Docker Images](https://github.com/datastax/labs/dsgraph/20190724#using-labs-docker-images) of the github repo.
-After going through the Using Labs Docker Images and you want to use advanced container configuration options such as environment variables and volumes you can use the information found in the DataStax Docker [documentation](https://docs.datastax.com/en/docker/doc/index.html) and apply it to the Labs docker images.

-#### New File Locations
-With the Docker change, the contents of the labs tarball has changed.
-Instead of having an uber tarball, we have published a tarball on the Labs page https://downloads.datastax.com/#labs and a github repo https://github.com/datastax/labs/

-The tarball contains the following items:
-- DSE
-- Studio
-- Studio Notebooks
-- Java Driver
-- Python Driver
-- Readme (This file)

-The github repo contains the following items:
-- Graph Docs
-- Graph Migration Code Example
-- Docker Compose Example
-- Readme (This file)

-Docker users will still need to download the tarball file to access Labs compatible drivers.

 #### Graph Engine Upates

 - DSP-19261 - T values get hidden by property keys of the same name in valueMap()
 - DSP-19260 - Dev traversal source - see the github repo GettingStarted.md doc file for details
 - DSP-19148 - Edge label column ordering modified to allow users to specify